Inclusive Education Program

-Brookfield State School Special Education Program (SEP) offers a range of support modes for students profiled under the Education Adjustment Program (EAP) process with Intellectual, Physical, Hearing, Visual and Speech Impairments, Autism and Asperger’s Syndrome.
+Brookfield State School Inclusive Education Program offers a range of support modes for students profiled under the Education Adjustment Program (EAP) process with Intellectual, Physical, Hearing, Visual and Speech Impairments, Autism and Asperger’s Syndrome.

-Teachers and Teacher Aides from the SEP, support students with disabilities in the classroom and occasionally in the SEP room when a quiet space for individual work is required.
+Inclusion Teachers and Teacher Aides, support students with disabilities in the classroom and occasionally in the SEP room when a quiet space for individual work is required.

-The SEP Teacher also develops partnerships with parents, classroom teachers, administrators and specialists in the provision of the individual educational needs of the student.
+The Inclusion Teacher also develops partnerships with parents, classroom teachers, administrators and specialists in the provision of the individual educational needs of the student.

 Support Teacher Literacy and Numeracy (STLaN)

 Brookfield State School is supported by a Support Teacher Literacy and Numeracy.

 Our STLaN teacher manages learning support for children identified with specific academic needs across literacy and numeracy areas.